lancedb/documentation/docs/src/guides/schema-evolution.md

 ---
-title: "Schema Evolution in LanceDB Enterprise | Schema Management Guide"
+title: "Schema Evolution in LanceDB | Schema Management Guide"
-description: "Learn how to manage schema evolution in LanceDB Enterprise.
+description: "Learn how to manage schema evolution in LanceDB.
 Includes schema updates, backward compatibility, and best practices for schema changes."
 ---

-# Schema Evolution with LanceDB Enterprise
+# Schema Evolution with LanceDB

 Schema evolution enables non-breaking modifications to a database table's structure — such as adding columns, altering data types, or dropping fields — to adapt to evolving data requirements without service interruptions.